Referral to the Victorian Perinatal Autopsy Service (VPAS)

 - Clinical Information Form - Before Commencement of Placental Pathology

 - Clinical/obstetric history including relevant previous obstetric history.
 If available, include results of stillbirth/neonatal death associated blood tests and antenatal serology

 - Copies of the death certificate

 - Copies of all relevant antenatal and fetal imaging reports

 - Copy of prenatal genetic testing including karyotyping results if available

 Explaining the Post-Mortem Procedure to Parents

-Please download and print the Post Mortem Examination - An explanation for families fact sheet to provide to parents.
+Please also download and print the Post-mortem examination - An explanation for families fact sheet to provide to parents.
 This leaflet comes translated in eight different languages.
 This will help parents better understand the post-mortem procedure and what is involved.
 It explains to parents the advantages and disadvantages involved in performing a post-mortem and the types of post-mortem available.
 This leaflet must be read by parents prior to completing the consent form.
 Consent can only be obtained if this leaflet has been read by parents.